JoaquinAmatRodrigo/skforecast/docs/introduction-forecasting/forecaster-parameters.md

 Some regressors include the possibility to add some additional configuration during the fitting method.
 The predictor parameter `fit_kwargs` allows these arguments to be set when the forecaster is declared.

+!!! danger

+    To add weights to the forecaster, it must be done through the `weight_func` argument and not through a `fit_kwargs`.

 !!! example

     The following example demonstrates the inclusion of categorical features in an LGBM regressor.
 This must be done during the `LGBMRegressor` fit method.
 [Fit parameters lightgbm](https://lightgbm.readthedocs.io/en/latest/pythonapi/lightgbm.LGBMRegressor.html#lightgbm.LGBMRegressor.fit)